mushroomlabs/drone-stack/README.md

 # drone-stack

 Drone plugin to deploy stacks in Docker Swarm.
-Use the following image:
+Use the following image from docker hub:

 ```
-ghcr.io/codestation/drone-stack:latest
+mushroomlabs/drone-stack:latest
 ```

 ## Basic Usage with Drone CI